openstack-archive/stx-docs/doc/source/installation_guide/simplex.rst

 ::

-   $ bash setup_allinone.sh -i <starlingx iso image>
+   $ bash setup_configuration.sh -c simplex -i <starlingx iso image>

-The xml server definitions that are created by the previous script are:
+The default xml server definition created by the previous script is:

-- controller-0
-- controller-1
+- simplex-controller-0

-Only controller-0 will be provisioned.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Powering Up a Virtual Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To power up a virtual server, run the following command:
+To power up the virtual server, run the following command:

 ::